jurjsorinliviu/SNNtrainer3D/README.md

 \- Add, remove, and edit hidden layers.

-\- 5 different types of neurons (LIF, Lapique, Synaptic, Alpha, and "Realistic Lapicque")
+\- 5 different types of neurons (LIF, Lapicque, Synaptic, Alpha, and "Realistic Lapicque")

 \- Fully customizable network architecture

-\- Integrated with the MNIST and XOR dataset
+\- Integrated with the MNIST and XOR datasets

 \- Train the model on the MNIST and XOR datasets.